These are the ideal travel times between TTC subway stations

 Do you know how long your TTC subway commute takes?
 How about how long it's supposed to take?
 These are often two dramatically different measurements, where the former obscures our awareness of the latter.

-Still, I suspect most riders would be interested to know what the ideal travel times are between subway stations.
+Still, one could suspect most riders would be interested to know what the ideal travel times are between subway stations.

 Various efforts have been made to track travel times on the TTC over the years, including a map designed by James Rosselet that provides estimates for both subway and streetcar routes based on Google and self-gathered data.